nathansmith/javascript-quiz/ANSWERS.md

     **Answer:**

     Believe it or not, this is by design.
 It is simply how floating point calculations work, but does not make sense when you encounter it in practical usage.
-In order to do math with any sort of decimal precision, you need to multiply values by 10, do addition or subtraction as full integers, and then divide back by 10.
+In order to do math with any kind of decimal precision, you need to multiply values by `10`, do addition or subtraction as full integers, and then divide back by `10`.
 It is a laborious, but necessary step, especially when calculating anything related to money in the browser.

 08. Describe how variable hoisting works, and how to avoid bugs that may arise from it.

   Regardless of where you declare your variables within the scope of a function, the JavaScript interpreter will always move them to the beginning of the function in its internal understanding of the code.
 This phenomenon is called "hoisting."
-Since the process itself cannot be avoided, it is best to declare your variables as close to the top of a function's scope.
+Since the process itself cannot be avoided, it is best to declare your variables at the top of a function's scope.
 Though, in practicality, it tends not to be an issue as long as you don't attempt to use variables before they are defined.

 09. How do these differ?

     ```js
-    function foo(){}
+    function foo() {}

     // versus

-    var foo = function(){};
+    var foo = function() {};
     ```

     Declaring a function using the `function` keyword makes it available as the JavaScript interpreter parses the code (at a high level).
 Whereas, declaring a function using the `var` keyword makes it available only when it is encountered, line-by-line.
 This means a named function can be used before it is declared in the code.
 In practice, because of variable hoisting, one should always declare a function before using it, regardless of syntax.